bolner/LinearTsvParser/README.md

 }
 ```

+The writer accepts any `enumerable` of strings, let it be `string[]` or `List<string>`.

 # The `Linear TSV` format

 - Fields are separated by TAB characters
 - Text encoding is `UTF-8`
 - The reader can parse lines with any of these three endings: `\n`, `\r\n`, `\r`
 - The writer is restricted to output only the `\n` character as EOL
-- Special characters inside the fields are replaced:
+- Special characters inside the fields are replaced (both ways):
   - Newline => `"\n"`
   - Carriage return => `"\r"`
   - Tab => `"\t"`
   - `"\"` (backslash) => `"\\"`
+- The column counts are not validated, they can vary per line.

 # Benchmark